MrEbabi/Woocommerce-Shipping-Countdown-Timer/README.md

 -----

-Source code is updated as a single function with a shortcode to easier usage.
-Plugin includes settings for Shipping Days and Shipping Hours will be developed soon.
+Release: Source code is updated as a single function with a shortcode to easier usage.

+Ongoing: This project is planned to develop as a custom plugin for Wordpress.
+Plugin will include settings for Shipping Days and Shipping Hours and generate a shortcode regarding these settings.